 We hit it all today — headwinds, rain, steep hills, illness and an opposite direction bicycle tourist (he had a nice tailwind) who told us how great things were.
 That last was the hardest to take.

 We broke camp at the Elizabeth Brown Memorial Park, packed our damp gear, and headed to the laundromat in downtown Wytheville (the office supply store is marked with a pencil, left).
-I tried to fix my front derailleur while my shoes dried, broke the nut, cursed and threw things, then walked around until I found an auto parts store where a guy replaced it for free.
+While my shoes were drying, I tried to fix my front derailleur, which still wasn’t adjusted properly to shift to the full range of all three chain rings.
+I broke the nut, cursed and threw things, then walked around until I found an auto parts store where a guy replaced it for free.